jk2424/BeachBox/README.md

+Forked to continue improvements on a group project.

 A NEW TYPE OF SHOPPING CART.

 We built a cart that auto-populates the quantities of each item in the BeachBox package, based on the number and types of people in your group.